-ROTC Functions & Ceremonies
+ROTC Events & Ceremonies

-Each fall new Cadets will earn their unit patch by demonstrating their ability to meet the requirements of the Army ROTC program.
-To be eligible to participate in the patching ceremony new Cadets must be academically eligible, meet the requirements of physical training and be in good standing with the battalion.
+Each fall new cadets will earn their unit patch by demonstrating their ability to meet the requirements of the Army ROTC Program.
+To be eligible to participate in the patching ceremony new cadets must be academically eligible, meet the requirements of physical training and be in good standing with the battalion.